UCSC-ThreadAscon/Experiments/delay/README.md

    Wait for the Delay server to form a Thread network with *itself* as the Leader before moving on the next step.

+   **Note** that the Delay client must be *off* when following this step Given that Linux USB serial ports `/dev/tty*` are numbered in the order in which the devices were connected, connecting the Delay client ESP32-H2 first may result in it being flashed the Delay server program.

 3. Make sure the ESP32-H2 that is the Delay client is plugged into your computer and powered on.
    Open another terminal, cd to `/delay`, and run the following command: